 Add a telescope lounge

 An upscale beach-night telescope lounge.
-Guests drift over, peer through real optics, grab red-light portraits, and end up talking about it for the rest of the trip.
+Guests drift over, peer through real optics, grab red-light portraits when offered, and end up talking about it for the rest of the trip.

 Explore Events